TowneSquare/ts-crosschain-protocol/README.md

 Core logic for the **Hub** — the central component that holds global liquidity, manages asset data, and coordinates cross-chain actions.

 - `Hub.sol` — The Hub contract serves as the central liquidity and state management layer of the protocol.
-It coordinates all cross-chain interactions with Spoke contracts, manages registered assets, handles vault accounting, liquidation logic, and ensures consistency across chains through the Wormhole bridge.
+It coordinates all cross-chain interactions with SpokeController contracts, manages registered assets, handles vault accounting, liquidation logic, and ensures consistency across chains through the Wormhole bridge.
 - `AssetRegistry.sol` — Registers and maintains metadata for all supported assets and their wrapped equivalents.
 - `HubStorage.sol` & `HubState.sol` — Contain core storage variables and manage system-level state persistence.
 - `HubHelperViews.sol` — Provides read-only helper functions for querying Hub-related data.